 Now, when I ask for testimonials I am very transparent about my intentions.
 I let the client know that I hope to feature the testimonial, to give people an idea of what to expect.
 I then share a little of the deeper message I'm trying to convey, so they can consider that in their review.

-For my Unlock the Get Noticed!
-Theme service, the message was one of taking something seemingly complex, and making it simple.
+For my My Strategic Business Advisor Services service, the message was one of taking something seemingly complex and making it simple.
 Unlocking potential features people might otherwise have missed.

 4. Provide Examples